shred-dad/shred-dad/README.md

 - 👋 Hi, I’m @shred-dad
-- 👀 I’m interested in Sports and coding.
+- 👀 I’m interested in Sports, video editing and coding.
 Started off with all kinds of VBA coding and ERP/Non ERP automation
 - 🌱 I’m currently learning html, css & javascript
 - 📫 How to reach me :
   maciek.snow@gmail.com